The genuine UninstallMonitor.exe file is a software component of IObit Uninstaller by IObit Pty, Ltd..

 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the UninstallMonitor.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

 Description: UninstallMonitor.exe is not essential for the Windows OS and causes relatively few problems.
-The UninstallMonitor.exe file is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of the user's profile folder or in a subfolder of C:\.
+The UninstallMonitor.exe file is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of the user's profile folder.

 The program is not visible.
 The file is not a Windows core file.
 The file is digitally signed.
 UninstallMonitor.exe is a Verisign signed file.
-There is no file information.
-UninstallMonitor.exe is able to monitor applications, manipulate other programs and record keyboard and mouse inputs.
-Therefore the technical security rating is 25% dangerous.
+UninstallMonitor.exe is able to monitor applications, manipulate other programs, record keyboard and mouse inputs and connect to the Internet.
+Therefore the technical security rating is 24% dangerous.

 Recommended: Identify UninstallMonitor.exe related errors